Moving off-screen windows using keyboard shortcuts in Windows 11

-Off-Screen Windows in Windows 11: How to Move Them Back Easily
+Off-Screen Windows in Windows 11: How to Move Them Back with Shortcuts

-In this guide, we’ll show you how to move an off-missing window in Windows 11 using built-in tools, keyboard shortcuts, and display settings.
+The good news is that you don’t need to restart or reinstall anything.
+In this guide, we’ll walk you through how to move a window off screen in Windows 11–using built-in tools, keyboard shortcuts, and simple display tweaks.

-• Certain apps remember their last window position — even if that monitor is no longer connected.
+• Some apps reopened in their last position, even if that monitor is gone

-• The app glitched or crashed, and the window reopened off-screen.
+• The app glitched or crashed, and the app reopened off screen

 Keyboard Shortcuts to Fix Off-Screen Windows

 If you’re trying to figure out how to move a window off screen back into view, try these keyboard shortcuts first.
-One of the easiest methods for how to move a window off screen is using Alt + Space to open the window menu.
+One of the easiest methods is using Alt + Space to open the window menu.

 2. ALT + Space, Then Move